-- The witness' intelligence; - The opportunity the witness had to see or hear the things testified about; - The witness' memory; - Any motives the witness may have for testifying a certain way; - The behavior of the witness while testifying; - Whether the witness said something different at an earlier time; - The witness' drug or alcohol use or addiction, if any; - The general reasonableness of the testimony; and - The extent to which the testimony is consistent with any evidence that you believe.
+- the witness' intelligence; - the opportunity the witness had to see or hear the things testified about; - the witness' memory; - any motives the witness may have for testifying a certain way; - the behavior of the witness while testifying; - whether the witness said something different at an earlier time; - the witness' drug or alcohol use or addiction, if any; - the general reasonableness of the testimony; and - the extent to which the testimony is consistent with any evidence that you believe.

 In deciding whether or not to believe a witness, keep in mind people sometimes see or hear things differently and sometimes forget things.
 You need to consider whether a contradiction results from an innocent misrecollection or sincere lapse of memory or instead from an intentional falsehood or pretended lapse of memory.
+Finally, just because a witness works in law enforcement or is employed by the government does not mean you should give more weight or credibility to the witness' testimony than you give to any other witness' testimony.

-INSTRUCTION NO. 16-
+INSTRUCTION NO. 15 - IMPEACHMENT

-IMPEACHMENT

 In the last instruction, I instructed you generally on the credibility of witnesses.
 I now instruct you further on how the credibility of a witness may be "impeached" and how you may treat certain evidence.
-A witness may be discredited or impeached by:

-- Contradictory evidence; - A showing that the witness testified falsely concerning a material matter; or - Evidence that at some other time the witness said or did something or failed to say or do something, that is inconsistent with the witness' trial testimony.
+A witness may be discredited or impeached by contradictory evidence; by a showing that the witness testified falsely concerning a material matter; or by evidence that at some other time the witness said or did something, or failed to say or do something, that is inconsistent with the witness' trial testimony.
+If earlier statements of a witness were admitted into evidence, they were not admitted to prove that the contents of those statements were true.
+Instead, you may consider those earlier statements only to determine whether you think they are consistent or inconsistent with the trial testimony of the witness and therefore, whether they affect the credibility of that witness.

-You may consider a witness discredited or impeached for other reasons as well.
 If you believe a witness has been discredited or impeached, it is your exclusive right to give that witness' testimony whatever weight you think it deserves.